In Fabric: Plot

+The dress comes into the possession of washing machine repairman Reg Speaks.
+A socially awkward man with the uncanny ability to put people into a trance by explaining the mechanics of a washing machine, he struggles to have sex with his fiancée Babs.

-The dress comes into the possession of washing machine repairman Reg Speaks, who is made by his friends to wear it on his stag night.
-His fiancée Babs takes a liking to the dress and wears it to shop at Dentley and Soper's.
-Luckmoore rebukes Babs for shopping near closing time but is convinced by Lundy to let her stay.
-Meanwhile, at home, Reg gets hypnotised by the department store's TV advertisement and dies from carbon monoxide poisoning caused by his boiler.
-Babs recounts to Luckmoore a disturbing dream in which she becomes the model for the store catalogue but gets thinner and ends up being buried in the store.
-Babs goes into the fitting room while a fight between patrons breaks out in the store and quickly spirals into looting.
+After being made to wear the dress on his stag night, he has a disturbing dream of being shut out of the delivery room as Babs gives birth to a baby who emerges wearing the dress.
+Babs wears the dress to shop at Dentley & Soper's.
+Luckmoore rebukes Babs for shopping near closing time, but is convinced by Lundy to let her stay.
+Meanwhile, Reg is hypnotised by the department store's TV advertisement and dies from carbon monoxide poisoning caused by his boiler.

+Babs recounts a disturbing dream to Luckmoore in which she becomes the model for the store catalogue but gets thinner and thinner until she ends up being buried in the store.
+Babs goes into the fitting room while a fight between patrons breaks out, which quickly spirals into looting.
+The dress falls onto a heater and catches fire, and the flames spread quickly through the store.
+Babs burns to death in the changing room.

-The dress catches fire and the flames spread quickly around the store.
-Babs burns to death in her changing room, while Luckmoore flees down into the dumbwaiter with a dismembered mannequin.
-As she descends deeper into the store, she sees the dead store model, Sheila, Reg, and Babs stitching together the dress from threads made of their blood, along with several unattended sewing stations implied to be for future wearers of the dress.
+Luckmoore flees into the dumbwaiter with a dismembered mannequin.
+As she descends deeper into the store, she looks on in ecstasy as she passes the dead catalogue model, Sheila, Reg, and Babs stitching together the dress from threads made of their blood, along with several empty sewing stations implied to be for future wearers.

 A fireman observes the destroyed store and discovers the dress undamaged amongst the rubble.